rdp/ffmpeg-windows-build-helpers/README.md

 * build_locally_gpl_32_bit_option: Same as option prompts above, but 32bit non-fdk auto selected.
 Simplified build, if you don't know what to build, choose this.
   For the long running builds, recommend start it, wait for it to give you prompts (if it does, it asks them as a bunch up front after installing cygwin) then  let it build overnight :)

-Or second option: build it from linux (much faster, uses cross compiler, takes 2 hours for the "options" build, requires a linux box or VM):  In some type of Linux box (VM or native, or you could even create a VM temporarily, ex: digitalocean [1], [use it, then destroy your droplet]):
+Or second option: build it from linux (much faster, takes 2 hours for the "options" build, requires a linux box or VM with linux guest running on a windows box):  In some type of Linux box (VM or native, or you could even create a VM temporarily, ex: digitalocean [1], [use it, then destroy your droplet]):

     Download the script
     git clone this repo: